How to set up Continuous Delivery to Heroku

 web: java $JAVA_OPTS -jar target/dependency/jetty-runner.jar --port $PORT target/*.war

-If you'd like to learn more more about Heroku process types, click here.
+If you'd like to learn more, go to the article on Heroku process types.

 Setting up delivery pipeline

-Create a new Pipeline, switch the Trigger mode to automatic (On every push), and select Master as the triggering branch:
+- Create a new Pipeline, switch the trigger mode to On every push, and select Master as the triggering branch:

 Step 1: Configuring Maven tests